Vectra stock

 Frequently asked questions

-- Is Vectra still a private company?
+- Is Vectra a public or private company?

 - What is Vectra's valuation?